-The 2023 season marks the 28th season that Julie Myers has served as the head coach of the Virginia women’s lacrosse team.
-In each of her 27 seasons at the helm of the Cavaliers that there has been a postseason (no 2020 tournament due to the COVID-19 pandemic), Myers has guided her team to the NCAA Tournament –a feat matched by no other Division I coach in the same period.
+The 2023 season marked the 28th season that Julie Myers has served as the head coach of the Virginia women’s lacrosse team.
+In each of her 28 seasons at the helm of the Cavaliers that there has been a postseason (no 2020 tournament due to the COVID-19 pandemic), Myers has guided her team to the NCAA Tournament — no other Division I coach matched that feat in the same period.

 The numbers are staggering.
-Myers holds a 32-25 record in the NCAA tournament, which ranks sixth all-time in tournament victories and games coached.
+Myers holds a 38-31 record in the NCAA tournament, which ranks third all-time in tournament victories and second in games coached.
 She is seventh in semifinal appearances and 13th in win percentage.
 With Virginia’s national championship victory in 2004, Myers became the first person in women’s lacrosse history at the NCAA Division I level to win a title as a player and a head coach.
 Her trip to the title game in 2005 was her third consecutive trip, an achievement reached by only five other coaches in NCAA women’s lacrosse history.

 In addition, the Cavaliers have reached the finals of the NCAA championships eight times and have played in the title game of the ACC Tournament in nine of the 21 years it has been contested.
 It is a remarkable consistency matched by no other Division I coach in the country.
 The Cavaliers have also been ranked in the IWLCA Coaches’ Poll all but four weeks during Myers’ tenure.